hoffstadt/DearPyGui/docs/README.md

 **DearPyGui is an all included GUI framework.** A variety of examples demonstrating usage can be found in the Examples folder [/Examples](https://github.com/RaylockLLC/DearPyGui/tree/master/Examples).
 Documentation can be found [here](https://raylockllc.github.io/DearPyGui/) or from within the library by using the **show_documentation** command.
-Please note that some features are not yet available for Mac(images, file dialogs, etc.).
+Please note that some features are not yet available for Mac and Linux(images, file dialogs, etc.).

 Using _DearPyGui_ is a simple as creating a python script like the one below: